Call 1-800-GOT-PESTS?

 Are Carpenter Bees Important Pollinators?

 Yes.
-Carpenter bees are valuable pollinators that help support flowers, gardens, and native plants.
+Carpenter bees are valuable pollinators that help support flowers, gardens, farm crops, and native plants.
 Because they play an important ecological role, professional pest management focuses on balancing pollinator awareness with protecting homes and structures from damage.
+Installing a mason bee house away from the structure on your property may reduce the chance of reinfestation and also encourage pollination and carpenter bee nesting away from your home.

 What Areas Does Franklin Pest Solutions Serve for Carpenter Bee Control?

-Franklin Pest Solutions provides carpenter bee control services throughout Indiana and the Midwest, including areas surrounding Indianapolis, Lafayette, South Bend, Michigan City, Hammond, and New Albany.
+Franklin Pest Solutions provides carpenter bee control services throughout Indiana and the Midwest, including a 50 mile radius from each of our branch location in Indianapolis, Lafayette, South Bend, Michigan City, Hammond, and New Albany.
 Our team helps homeowners identify carpenter bee activity, protect vulnerable wood structures, and reduce recurring infestations.

 Thumbs up three star rating